Barry Duffield: Early life

 Born 28 February 1962 in Billingham, England, Barry Duffield moved to Australia with his family in 1968 where they finally settled in Nhulunbuy in the north of the country.

 He studied at the Woodridge North State School until 1972, and then at the Nhulunbuy Area School until 1979.
 From 1997 to 1998, he chose the South Seas Film and Television School of New Zealand to improve his skills in writing and direction.
 At the end of it he got his first and only diploma.

 He married Susan Flemming, whom he met in 1996, on 26 September 1999.
 They live together in Auckland.

 His first steps in movie making was when he took his father's 8mm camera to shoot a short film in stop motion with dance and singing which he called Salt'N'Pepper shaker show.

 Later on, Barry was caught in the act of stealing movie posters from a cinema.
-The policeman gave him the choice between calling his parents, the police or work for the cinema.
+The cinema projectionist, David, gave him a choice between calling his parents, the police, or working for the posters he was stealing.
 He chose to work in the cinema where he had the chance to learn the profession of projectionist.

-He also worked for the Australian Royal Air Force from June 1980 to June 1993.
+He also worked for the Australian [Royal Air Force] from May 1980 to May 1993 in the Police Dog Section {Rank of Corporal on discharge}.